Kipitup/42-Corewar/README.md

 • Group & interpersonal
 • Algorithms & AI

+Developped for Linux type distributions.
+(It might work on OS, otherwise I will make some modifications later on).

 ## How to use

 #### Pre required : Make, GCC and Ncurses